 Because we included the Many Labs data (Ebersole et al., 2016; Klein et al., 2014) we had (arguably) unbiased estimates of the effects under investigation, which is key for relative comparisons.
-If we had used the peer-reviewed literature on the anchoring effect (Study 1) or the Stroop effect (Study 2), we would likely find inflated effect size estimates of the anchoring- or Stroop effects due to publication bias.
-These inflated effect size estimates would likely result in worsened classification of genuine- and fabricated data because publication bias results in inflated effect sizes (M. B. Nuijten et al., 2015) and our studies indicate fabricating data has a similar effect.
-That publication bias and fabricating data seem to have the same effect in turn conflates the detection of fabricated data.
-Collecting an unbiased genuine effect distribution thus requires careful attention; when assumably genuine effects are collected from a literature ridden with publication bias, detection of data fabrication may be undermined.
+If we had used the peer-reviewed literature on the anchoring effect (Study 1) or the Stroop effect (Study 2), we would likely have found inflated effect size estimates of the anchoring- or Stroop effects due to publication bias and related biases caused by researcher degrees of freedom.
+These inflated effect size estimates could have resulted in worsened classification of genuine- and fabricated data because publication bias results in inflated effect sizes (M. B. Nuijten et al., 2015) and our studies indicate fabricating data has a similar effect.
+That publication bias and fabricating data might have similar effects in turn conflates the detection of fabricated data.
+Collecting an unbiased genuine effect distribution thus requires careful attention; when arguably genuine effects are collected from a literature ridden with publication bias and related biases, detection of data fabrication may be undermined.
 We recommend retrieving unbiased effect size distributions for an effect from large-scale replication projects, such as Registered Replication Reports (e.g., Cheung et al., 2016) and building systemic efforts to reduce publication bias

 (see also Hartgerink & Zelst, 2018).